-The monthly plan premium payments are due on the 1st of each month.
+The Part D late enrollment penalty payments are due on the 1st of each month.
 Checks should be made payable to Baylor Scott & White Health Plan and not the Centers for Medicare & Medicaid Services (CMS) nor Health and Human Services (HHS).

-Option 2: Automatic Withdrawal from Bank Account
+Option 2: Paying by Automatic Withdrawal from Bank Account

-Instead of paying by check, you can have your monthly plan premium automatically withdrawn from your bank account.
+Instead of paying by check, you can have your Part D late enrollment penalty automatically withdrawn from your bank account.
 Bank accounts are drafted between the 4th and 9th of each month.
 You can go to our website at BSWHealthPlan.com/Medicare to access the Commitment to Pay Premium (CPP) form to make or set up monthly payments.